Show All Answers

 Based on information from the BC Centre for Disease Control, there is no evidence COVID-19 can be spread to people through the water in pools, hot tubs, spas or water play areas.

 Our goal is to provide users access to our facilities to get exercise and recreation and, at the same time, ensure attendees are able to maintain safe physical distancing, and ensure staff have the ability to do a thorough and timely cleaning after scheduled uses.
-The decision to not open the sauna steamroom, hot tub, water features, etc. was made as the use of these additional amenities and features prevents us from managing those constraints.
+The decision to not open the sauna, steamroom, hot tub, water features, etc. was made as the use of these additional amenities and features prevents us from managing those constraints.

-As of Sept.
-8, we’re opening a modified skate shop at PSLC for skate and helmet rentals (free rentals with registration).
+Yes, we’ve opened a modified skate shop at PSLC for skate and helmet rentals (free rentals with registration).

 At this time, ONE PASS memberships are not valid for pre-registered drop-ins.